redhat-cip/software-factory/docs/intro.rst

 Setting up a development environment manually can really be time consuming and sometimes leads to a lot of configuration trouble.
-SF provides a way to easily deploy such environment on a running Openstack cloud.
-The deployment mainly uses Openstack Heat to deploy cloud resources like virtual machines, block volumes, network security groups, and floating IPs.
+SF provides a way to easily deploy such environment on a running OpenStack cloud.
+The deployment mainly uses OpenStack Heat to deploy cloud resources like virtual machines, block volumes, network security groups, and floating IPs.
 Internal configuration of services like Gerrit, Jenkins, and others is done